CUNYTechPrep/week-03-projects/README.md

 http://ctp-zip-api.herokuapp.com/

-For these weeks projects we will be developing two simple applications, (1) the first app allows us to search for City names and details for a given zip code, and (2) the second app allows us to find all of Zip codes associated with a given City name.
+For this week's projects we will be developing two simple applications, (1) the first app allows us to search for City names and details for a given zip code, and (2) the second app allows us to find all of Zip codes associated with a given City name.

+Below is a description of the relevant API endpoints for the projects:

-### find Cities given a zipcode
+### `/zip/:zipcode` - find Cities associated with a zipcode

 `http://ctp-zip-api.herokuapp.com/zip/:zipcode`